Shellywell123/shellywell123.dev/shenanigan/basement.md

 Different consoles use different formats and methods of storing these files.
 Typically a cartridge based console will store the save data on the cartridge its self (alongside the game ROM).
 Disc based consoles store the save data in a seperate location to the games files. (older consoles have dedicated memory cards).

 N.B.
 I found all RetroArch cores to convert save file formats into `.srm`.
-I.e they need to be converted back to their orginal format if you want to use them with orginal hardware/non retroarch emulators.
+I.e they need to be converted back to their orginal format if you want to use them with orginal hardware/non RetroArch emulators.

 Below I have began detailing notes for different console emulators and save file recovery methods